 See our post about hiking apparel layering for more information about layering.

 Layering for cold weather hiking has many interesting properties and advantages compared to one thick-layered clothing system.
 For example, if condensation and freezing occur within the layered system, it often happens between the layers where it’s much easier to be removed and not within the material.
-It also provides the flexibility necessary to overcome the harmful effects of cold temperatures, especially during high-intense activity when your body produces up to 10 times more heat than normal.
+It also provides the flexibility necessary to overcome the harmful effects of cold temperatures, especially during high-intense outdoor activity when your body produces up to 10 times more heat than normal.
 In order to achieve a heat balance, donning or doffing a garment should be easily done if necessary.